AnhChienVu/VShell/README.md

 # Features

-- Accepts multiple input files as command-line arguments for streamlined batch processing.
+- Accepts multiple input files as well as folders that has subfolders and files within as command-line arguments for streamlined batch processing.
-- Streams output directly to the terminal via stdout by default.
+- Streams output directly to the terminal via stdout by adding `-s/--stream` flag.
 - Supports the option to save results to a specified output file instead of displaying them in the terminal.
 - Integrates seamlessly with OpenAI’s Chat Completions API (Groq) to process input data.
 - Logs detailed information about errors and debugging to stderr for easy troubleshooting.